AsieduDevelopmentHub/AsieduDevelopmentHub/README.md

 ## 👨‍💻 About Me

-I’m **Asiedu Minta Kwaku**, an IoT and Embedded Systems Developer based in Ghana.
+I’m **Asiedu Minta Kwaku**, a Software and Embedded Systems Developer based in Ghana.
 I build intelligent, connected systems that bridge hardware, software, and the cloud.

 My work focuses on:
 - Embedded systems & sensor integration
 - Real-time data sync & database architecture
 - Secure authentication & access control
 - Web dashboards for IoT device monitoring
+- RTOS mobiles applications to connect with hardware

 💬 I believe that great innovation starts at the intersection of small circuits and big ideas.